ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

    -- this do block is syntactically wrong
 ```
 ```
-<interactive>:3:4: error:
 The last statement in a 'do' block must be an expression name <- getLine
 ```

 Since the error happens in the *parsing* phase, this means that it is impossible to get any feedback on following phases (name resolution, typing) until that error is solved.
 This problem manifests even more when using interactive development tools, as pointed out by [Neil Mitchell](https://neilmitchell.blogspot.com/2020/05/ghc-unproposals.html).